blastpad/BlastPad/README.md

   - Upload the files to your server.

   - Create a new database on your server.
+   - If using mySQL, use "utf8mb4_unicode_ci" as collation.
-   - Import the file "database.sql" from the directory "blastpad_source/vendor/blastpad/0.0.5/sql" into your database.
+   - Import the file "database.sql" from the directory "blastpad_source\0.1.0\sql" (where 0.1.0 is your BlastPad version) into your database.

   - Follow the instructions below on "How to Customize".

 ## How to Customize

- - Go to the "custom" directory.
-Copy the file "config.php.sample" and rename it to "config.php".
+ - Go to the "blastpad_custom\config\production" directory.
+Copy the file "database.php.sample" and rename it to "database.php".

- - Open the file named "config.php" with a text editor such as Notepad.
+ - Open the file named "database.php" with a text editor such as Notepad.
    Add your database login information.

-		$blastpad_config[ "database_connection" ][ "standard" ] = [
+  	$blastpad[ "config" ][ "database_connection" ] = [
-			"database_driver" 	=> "mysql",
-			"server" 			=> "127.0.0.1",
-			"port"				=> "",
-			"database" 			=> "putdatabasenamehere",
-			"username" 			=> "putusernamehere",
+		"username" 			=> "putusernamehere",			// Enter your database username here.
-			"password" 			=> "putpasswordhere",
+		"password" 			=> "putpasswordhere",			// Enter your database password here.
-		];
+		"database" 			=> "putdatabasenamehere",		// Enter your database name here.

- - The main HTML and CSS files are in the public_html\asset\blueprint\blastpad folder.
+ - The main HTML and CSS files are in the "blastpad_public\asset\blueprint\" folder.